farahWork/automation-script-samples/README.txt

-to run the script you need to follow the instructions below.

-Prerequisites and Setup:
+This is a Maven Project.
+There are multiple way to run the script.
+Below is one of them Prerequisites and Setup:
 1. Install Java Development Kit (JDK): Ensure you have a compatible JDK installed on your system.
 2. Install VS Code